pfrazee/fuego/README.md

+# Fuego

 todo
 - dumb services
 - prior art
 - auth
 - remotestorage spec?

-Fuego is a Hacker's Web Service built on NodeJS and PostgreSQL.
+Fuego is a Generic Web Service built on NodeJS and PostgreSQL.
 It is an open database designed to support a wide variety of applications with extensible schemas and predefined data-structures.

 Currently Fuego has APIs for: